How Do You Figure Out When Its Time to Replace Windows?

 - Buying energy-efficient window treatments, including honeycomb shades

-Having said that, if you’re noticing major breezes even when your windows are down, you may need to get new windows.
+Nevertheless, if you’re observing major breezes even when your windows are down, you may be due to get new windows.

-Your Windows are Broken or Don’t Function Correctly
+Your Windows are Broken or Don’t Function Like They Should

-It’s not a positive sign if your window frames are feeling mushy.
-This indicates the frame has been subject to water damage and is beginning to rot, which might lead to huge issues with your windows.
-You might run into issues opening, closing and locking your windows if this is the problem.
+It’s not a positive sign if your window frames are feeling soft.
+This is a sign the frame has been subject to water damage and is in the early stages of rotting, which can result in big issues with your windows.
+You might experience issues opening, closing and locking your windows if this is the problem.

-Another flag that your windows need to be replaced is condensation.
+Another symptom that your windows need to be replaced is condensation.
 Occasional condensation is expected, like on the exterior from dew or on the interior from humidity.
-Having said that, if you’re observing condensation between panes of glass, the seals have potentially broken.
+Having said that, if you’re noticing condensation between panes of glass, the seals have potentially broken.

 In either case, you should begin prepping to replace your windows soon.

-At Pella of Cheyenne, we specialize in creating custom windows that work with your home and budget.
+At Pella of Cheyenne, we specialize in creating custom windows that complement your home and budget.
 From a free, no-obligation consultation to a no-guess, no-mess installation day, our professionals are here to help you every step of the way.
 Contact us at 307-632-6373 today to get started.

 *Source 2015: D+R International in support of ENERGY STAR.
 Savings estimates are based on RESFEN 6.0 modeling of eight home profiles across 93 U.S. Cities.
 Home profiles include new construction or existing construction, single-story (1,700 square feet) or two-story (2,600 square feet), and natural gas or electric heating.
 Savings estimates for each city represent the average of the eight home profiles in that city.
 Climate zone savings estimates represent the average savings among the cities in each climate zone.
 Cost savings calculations used 2013-2014 average natural gas prices and 2012-2013 average electricity prices from each state from the Energy Information Administration.
 Actual savings will vary by local climate conditions, utility rates and individual home characteristics.
 Hawaii was excluded from this analysis, as the assumptions in RESFEN 6.0 diverge significantly from the norm in Hawaii.
 Savings for all climate zones are for whole-home replacements with ENERGY STAR Version 6.0 windows.